 SAFETY TESTING PLAN

-For larger producers with the skills, knowledge and equipment to do so, most safety testing is conducted in-house following a quality management system, including GPSR requirements and testing against the three European standards.
+For larger producers with the skills, knowledge and equipment to do so, most safety testing is conducted in-house following a quality management system, including GPSR requirements and testing against the three European standards (BS EN 15426, BS EN 15493 and BS EN 15494).
 Smaller producers may need to submit product samples for external laboratory testing where the burning characteristics can be assessed under a series of controlled laboratory conditions, including burning in a burn-test chamber or ventilation controlled burn-test room, and using the standard wire mesh cylinder to measure sooting.

-Suppliers' duties for safety data sheets (SDS) and CLP labelling only apply if a mixture has hazardous properties (as defined in EU Regulation (EC) No 1272/2008) or where it contains certain hazardous components above specified concentrations.
-If SDS are to be required, the applicable legislation is Article 31 of EU Regulation (EC) No 1907/2006.
-Further guidance is available on the European Chemicals Agency (ECHA) website.
+Suppliers' duties for safety data sheets (SDS) and GB CLP labelling only apply if a mixture has hazardous properties (as defined in Regulation (EC) No 1272/2008) or where it contains certain hazardous components above specified concentrations.
+The HSE website covers the requirements for the classification, labelling and packaging of products containing hazardous substances.

 The main concern for candles, diffusers, room sprays, fragrant aromatherapy oil heaters and lamps is likely to come from the fragrances used.
 In particular, a number of common fragrances are classified as 'sensitisers' (which means they can cause allergic reactions) and this can manifest at very low concentrations: